virtualhealthcitizen/postgresql-labs/01_basics/022_table_aliases.md

 table_name alias_name
 ```

-## Practical applications of table aliases
+## Practical Applications of Table Aliases

 Table aliases have several practical applications.

-### 1) Using table aliases for the long table name to make queries more readable
+### 1. Using table aliases for the long table name to make queries more readable

 If you must qualify a column name with a long table name, you can use a table alias to save some typing and make your query more readable.